Recent Theoretical Advances in Non-Convex Optimization: Preliminaries

 In the context of non-convex optimization problems with proven convergence result, one cannot but mention \textbf{Low-Rank Matrix Completion}.
 There are related problems: matrix completion and matrix sensing \cite{bhojanapalli2016dropping}, which are present in big data problems with incompleteness and other machine learning problems.
 We would like to draw attention to the exact low-rank matrix completion.
 Given a matrix $Y \in \mathbb{R}^{n \times n}$, partially observed, over a set of indices $\Omega \subseteq \{1,\dots,n\}^2$.
 Consider the problem of finding the lowest-rank matrix matching $X$ on the observed set

 This is a non-convex problem having a natural convex relaxation

 In the paper \cite{jain2013low} the first results of global optimality of alternating minimization were obtained for matrix completion and the related problem of matrix sensing.
 Proofs of (nearly) linear convergence of gradient descent for Phase retrieval, Matrix completion, Blind deconvolution can be found in the article \cite{ma2018implicit}.
 Under some assumptions, it can be shown that the solution to the convex problem is exactly equal to the solution to the non-convex problem, with high probability over the sampling model \cite{candes2010power, candes2009exact}.
-So, this problem can also be attributed to statistical problems with hidden convexity.
+So, this problem can also be attributed to statistical problems with hidden convexity. \eduard{Moreover, we we emphasise another relevant problem called \textbf{Low-Rank Matrix Recovery}.
+This problem is also known to be non-convex but under some assumptions has no spurious local minima (see \cite{zhang2021sharp,zhang2021general} and references therein).}